akshaykadam2504/Sec-Project-demo/README.md

-#thi is my local repo
+# ths is my local repo